felix-rojas/tc2005b-felix/Laboratorios/LAB7/branches.md

 ### Conflicts

 The only conflicts that git will notify you about are the ones where the same line of code is modified and merged into another branch that also fixed that

+> we dont talk about the other branch